 Getting regular exercise is one of the most important things we can do to improve our mental and physical health – and during these unpredictable times, most of us need an extra boost now and then.
 But not all of us are members of a gym – and even if we are, the current climate is putting many of us off going.

-With the days now colder and darker, finding the motivation to actually leave our homes to get some exercise can prove increasingly hard!
+Finding the motivation to actually leave our homes to get some exercise can sometimes prove challenging – especially if we’re short on time, or feeling underconfident about the idea of working out in front of others.
 But luckily, you don’t need to step outside your front door to keep fit.

 From the best workouts you can do in your living room to tips on motivating yourself and holding yourself accountable, here’s five steps to help you stay fit at home all year round.